planetfederal/qgis-suite-plugin/doc/source/actions.rst

 		.. image:: img/actions/publish_project.png
 			:align: center

 		All layers will be published to the selected workspace.

 		If there are groups in the QGIS project, they will also be created.
+Groups are not overwritten when publishing a project.
+If a group with the same name exists in the catalog, a warning message will be shown and the group will not be uploaded.

 		If you want to create a group containing all the published layers, enter its name in the :guilabel:`Global group name` textbox.
 Otherwise, leave it empty and the global group will not be created.